 I’ve given Being Mary Jane the four-episode test and I’m not sure how I feel about the series.
 I don’t love it but I don’t hate it.
 Well actually, I hate a lot of the characters but unlike Mistresses, the show doesn’t have me flipping through my iPad for distractions.

-Being Mary Jane stars Gabrielle Union in the title role about a successful anchor on a major TV network.
+Being Mary Jane stars Gabrielle Union in the title role of a successful anchor on a major TV network.
 She is single and beautiful but finds herself falling in love with a married man.
 Oh hum.
 Soapy drama is not my favourite genre so a show has to have a lot going for it to keep me interested.
-Mary Jane seems to be about relationships, which on it’s own is dull.
-I have nothing against real life, I have to live and observe it everyday which is why I like to escape from it.
+Mary Jane seems to be about relationships, which on its own is dull.
+I have nothing against real life, I have to live and observe it every day which is why I like to escape from it.
 Mary Jane is not my idea of escapism.
 That can be seen as a backhanded compliment as most of the characters are quite real, which is why I don’t like them.

 Aside from Mary Jane and the way she rants at her weird and dysfunctional family, there’s her drug addicted brother Patrick who seemed like he was getting his life together, but in episode four we find he’s back on drugs.
 Then there’s Patrick’s daughter Niecy who seems to be churning out kids for some no good guy.
 Bored now.

-The only two characters worth a thought are Mary Jane’s dad played by Richard Roundtree and in the closet gay news anchor Mark Bradley.
+The only two characters worth a thought is Mary Jane’s dad played by Richard Roundtree and in the closet gay news anchor Mark Bradley.
 Mark only got on my list in episode four because he recognised that sometimes to progress you have to change, and he’s embracing that change for the sake of his show.

 Up until episode four, Mary Jane appeared to be trying to extricate herself from her shambles relationship, now it looks like she has given in to it.
 That’s unfortunate but predictable.
 It would have been too much to ask for the show to portray a single woman, trying to do the right thing.